 We can use the example of the collapse of 1987 to show that it is not enough to make an isolated analysis of a single market.
 The causes of this crash are under discussion.

-From the point of view of the Intermarket analysis there were warning signals on the bond market four months before the crash.
-But analysts and investors did not recognized them.
+From the point of view of the Intermarket analysis, there were warning signals on the bond market four months before the crash.
+But analysts and investors did not recognize them.

 Several months before the crash in equity markets have revealed important alarm signals.
 In chronological order:

 October 1998: Maximum (Market Top) in the bond market